rsnemmen/rom-cleaner/README.md

 ### Check which files it will keep

-Without changing anything.
+By using the `--dry-run` option, the script will not actually change anything in the disk.
+It will only display the files and the decision to delete or keep for each one.

     rom-cleaner --dry-run <directory-with-ROMs>

 ### Keep only good ROMs

-Notice that this will delete files the tool judges not to be good ROMs.
+Warning: this will delete files the tool judges to not be good ROMs.
 Be careful.

     rom-cleaner <directory-with-ROMs>